ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/shared-storage.rst

       pcsd: active/enabled

-Once we've done everything we needed to on pcmk-1 (in this case nothing, we just wanted to see the resources move), we can allow the node to be a full cluster member again.
+Once we've done everything we needed to on pcmk-1 (in this case nothing, we just wanted to see the resources move), we can unstandby the node, making it eligible to host resources again.

 .. code-block:: none